-Assurance mapping is a key part of developing and maintaining governors' assurance arrangements and producing a BAF.
-It provides an independent school with an improved ability to understand and confirm that they have assurance over key controls or where control gaps exist and whether actions are in place to address these gaps.
-The assurance mapping process and the way of illustrating the results using a BAF can give confidence to the Head, the bursar and the board that they 'Do really know what they think they know'.
+Assurance mapping is a key part of developing and maintaining board assurance arrangements and producing a BAF.
+It provides an academy with an improved ability to understand and confirm that they have assurance over key controls or where control gaps exist and whether actions are in place to address these gaps.
+The assurance mapping process and the way of illustrating the results using a BAF can give confidence to management and the board that they 'Do really know what they think they know'.

-The assurance mapping process identifies and records the key sources of assurance that inform governors of the effectiveness of how key risks are managed or mitigated, and of the key controls and processes that are relied on to manage risks and as a result support in the achievement of your school's strategic objectives.
+The assurance mapping process identifies and records the key sources of assurance that inform governors of the effectiveness of how key strategic risks are managed or mitigated, and of the key controls and processes that are relied on to manage risks and as a result support in the achievement of your academy's strategic objectives.